-During 2020/21 the JAC met four times to consider the external audit and internal audit plans for 2019/20, as well as receiving timely updates in terms of risk management.
-The JAC also received regular briefings, including appropriate written reports, during the year from the OPCC and Force.
+Quarterly meetings of the JAC consider: external audit and internal audit plans; updates of the Force and OPCC strategic risk registers; and written briefings on other assurance issues from the OPCC and Force.
 JAC members are able to attend Force working groups as observers to gain a greater understanding of current governance, operational and risk activities and to assist their judgment of the adequacy of the overall Corporate Governance Framework.